Qatar: Sport

 Association football is the most popular sport in Qatar, both in terms of players and spectators.
 Shortly after the Qatar Football Association became affiliated with FIFA in 1970, one of the country's earliest international accolades came in 1981 when the Qatar national under-20 team's emerged as runners-up to West Germany in that year's edition of the FIFA World Youth Championship after being defeated 4–0 in the final.
-At the senior level, Qatar has played host to two editions of the AFC Asian Cup; the first coming being the 9th edition in 1988 and the second being the 15th edition held in 2011.
-For the first time in the country's history, the Qatar national football team won the AFC Asian Cup in the 2019 edition hosted in the UAE, beating Japan 3–1 in the final.
+At the senior level, Qatar has played host to three editions of the AFC Asian Cup; the first being the ninth edition in 1988, the second being the fifteenth edition held in 2011, and the third being the eighteenth edition held in 2023.
+For the first time in the country's history, the Qatar national football team won the AFC Asian Cup in the 2019 edition hosted in the United Arab Emirates, beating Japan 3–1 in the final.
 They won all seven of their matches, conceding only a single goal throughout the tournament.
+As hosts and defending champions in the following 2023 edition, Qatar successfully retained their title, defeating Jordan in the final.

 On 2 December 2010, Qatar won their bid to host the 2022 FIFA World Cup, despite never previously qualifying for the FIFA World Cup Finals.
-Local organisers built 7 new stadiums and expanded 1 existing stadium for this event.
+Local organisers built seven new stadiums and expanded one existing stadium for this event.
 Qatar's winning bid for the 2022 World Cup was greeted enthusiastically in the Persian Gulf region as it was the first time a country in the Middle East had been selected to host the tournament.
-At the same time, the bid has been embroiled in much controversy, including allegations of bribery and interference in the investigation of the alleged bribery.
-European football associations have also objected to the 2022 World Cup being held in Qatar for a variety of reasons, from the impact of warm temperatures on players' fitness, to the disruption it might cause in European domestic league calendars should the event be rescheduled to take place during winter.
-In May 2014, Qatari football official Mohammed bin Hammam was accused of making payments totalling £3m to officials in return for their support for the Qatar bid.
+At the same time, the bid was embroiled in much controversy, including allegations of bribery and interference in the investigation of the alleged bribery.
+European football associations also objected to the 2022 World Cup being held in Qatar for a variety of reasons, from the impact of warm temperatures on players' fitness, to the disruption it might cause in European domestic league calendars should the event be rescheduled to take place during winter.
+In May 2014, Qatari football official Mohammed bin Hammam was accused of making payments totalling £3 million to officials in return for their support for the Qatar bid.
 A FIFA inquiry into the bidding process in November 2014 cleared Qatar of any wrongdoing.